 Research and education of the KIT Center Elementary Particle and Astroparticle Physics (KCETA) are funded by the State of Baden-Württemberg, the Helmholtz Association, the Federal Ministry for Education and Research (BMBF), the German Research Association (DFG) and the European Union (EU).
 KCETA’s activities are in the following fields of research:

-The Pierre Auger-Observatory on an area of 3000 square kilometres in the Argentine Pampa consists of more than 1600 autonomous tanks: In highly pure water, energetic particles produce light flashes.
-In addition, four telescope stations at the edge of the detector field observe the light tracks of cosmic particle showers.
-See also the experiment KASCADE-GRANDE which is still running on KIT’s northern campus.
+The Pierre Auger Observatory on an area of 3000 square kilometres in the Argentine Pampa consists of more than 1600 autonomous tanks: In highly pure water, energetic particles produce light flashes.
+In addition, four stations with 27 telescopes at the edge of the detector field observe the light tracks of cosmic particle showers.
+Underground muon detectors and an array of radio antenna stations complete the experimental set-up.

 Quantum Field Theory

-The fundamental building-blocks of matter, elementary particles, are described by the so-called standard model: It provides information about their properties and the forces acting between them from smallest to astronomical distances.
+The fundamental building-blocks of matter, elementary particles, are described by the so-called standard model which provides information about their properties and the forces acting between them.